-Table 5 shows the cross-dataset performance.
-The results for training on UIUC dataset are shown in Columns 2 and 3.
-As expected, models trained on the smaller UIUC training set do not generalize well on the more challenging and larger UCF testing set.
-All methods experience a notable decrease in performance when testing cross-dataset.
-However, when testing on UCF testing set, our method, LooKOP trained on UIUC training set, has the lowest decrease in performance (8.5% versus 10.3% and 15.6% respectively), and also achieves the best shadow detection results at 85.2% per pixel accuracy.
+on UIUC training set, has the lowest decrease in performance (8.5 percent versus 10.3 and 15.6 percent respectively), and also achieves the best shadow detection results at 85.2 percent per pixel accuracy.
 The last two columns of Table 5 shadow the performance for methods trained on the UCF training set.

-Our method, LooKOP generalizes remarkably well to UIUC testing set, in contrast to [10, 19].
-It is worth noting, that LooKOP trained on the larger UCF training set, achieves 92.5% per pixel accuracy on UIUC testing set, which is just slightly worse than when LooKOP is trained on UIUC training set, at 93.1%.
+Our method, LooKOP generalizes remarkably well to the UIUC testing set, in contrast to [10], [19].
+It is worth noting, that LooKOP trained on the larger UCF training set, achieves 92.5 percent per pixel accuracy on UIUC testing set, which is just slightly worse than when LooKOP is trained on UIUC training set, at 93.1 percent.
 This indicates that our proposed method is able to generalize well if it is trained on decently large dataset.